yavivi/react-express-app/README.md

 ```
 $ npm run client
 ```

+Client and Server should refresh when you change you code

 ## Creating the Application in Heroku
 1. Create an account in Heroku Cloud (https://signup.heroku.com)